 Parking citation information

 If you receive a parking citation read the back and follow the directions.
 You need to pay or appeal the citation within 30 calendar days of issuance.
 After 30 days, you forfeit the right to an appeal.
-Payments can be made online at the Pay Citation web page, by U.S. mail or in person at any campus business office.
+Payments can be made online at the Pay Citation web page, by U.S. mail or in person at any campus Student Account Services.
 Make checks payable to PCC and include your college ID number if applicable.

 If you choose to appeal your citation, complete all the information on the online appeal form.
 To file an appeal, you must complete the online appeal form.
 Citations cannot be appealed by sending an e-mail to the parking department or by calling the parking department.

 Note: Failure to pay or appeal within 30 calendar days will result in doubling of fine.
 Unpaid citations may be sent to collections.